stephanb-org/ste_borg/about.markdown

  ![Me](/assets/img/home.jpg)

-I am a Maltese structural engineering student living in Malta.
-I currently pursue an M.Eng in Structural Engineering at the University of Malta.
+I am currently pursuing an M.Eng in Structural Engineering at the University of Malta.

 I have a particular interest in parametric architecture and the integration of organic forms.
 In the past 5 years I have worked along side reputable architects and engineers which has given me experience and know-how in vast aspects of civil engineering.